hashiprobr/nfp-java-dao/README.md

    * click on the **Generate New Private Key** button and confirm.

-6) Rename the private key to `main.json` and move it to the repository root.
-   **Never commit this file, as it is private.** All JSON files are in the `.gitignore` file by default.
+6) Rename the private key to something simpler like `main.json` and move it to the repository root. **Never commit this file, as it is private.** All JSON files are in the `.gitignore` file by default.

 7) Open the repository as an Eclipse project.